usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	5. From the ``Stack`` page, select the OS Profile. **Core** or **Full** may be possible available releases you can select, but this depends on your platform.
 Click ``save``.

 		.. note:: Once you have chosen the OS Profile, you cannot add any packages or run updates.
 The OS Profile is static.
 Once created, if you select OS Profile, you will only be able to view the details of the profile you selected.
-		.. note:: If you want to revert the choosen OS Profile and restart this step click ``delete`` and ``confirm``.
+		.. note:: If you want to revert the chosen OS Profile and restart this step click ``delete`` and ``confirm``.

 	6. Set the Install profile and click ``Save``.

 		.. note:: Unlike Linux, the following cannot be set for Windows appliances: Keyboard, Root user, User & Groups, Kernel Parameters and Services (Firewall).

 		.. image :: /images/windows-install.png